 Being a generalist has served me and the writers I work with well, partly because of the cross-pollination that comes from exposure to different ideas and different ways of expressing them, but also because nobody gets trapped in thinking one type of book or one way of writing it is the only way.

-I’d love it if our tastes align and you want to work with me, but you will be able to use this information to approach any editor or writing coach and ask for a quote.
+I’d love it if our tastes align and we work together, but you will be able to use this information to approach any editor or writing coach and ask for a quote.

 In the meantime, keep being a writer!